Thomas Nettleship Staley: Life

 He corresponded with Charles Darwin regarding the decline in population of the native Hawaiians.

 Staley was frustrated with the political struggle and suggested he would like to resign.
 He hoped to be replaced by an American Episcopal bishop, but none could be found.
-He reluctantly retired in 1870 and was replaced by Alfred Willis.
+He reluctantly retired in 1870 and was replaced by Alfred Willis; he was reported on 25 February to have already tendered his resignation.
 He resided in Croxall and died on 1 November 1898 at Bournemouth.